• Home

 What is the difference between a Doula and a Midwife?

 A Midwife provides medical care for you and your baby.
-I am licensed to provide prenatal care, attend your birth as the main provider, provide postpartum care for you and your newborn for 6 weeks, and preform Well Woman Care Visits.
+Our Midwives are licensed to provide prenatal care, attend your birth as the main provider, provide postpartum care for you and your newborn for 6 weeks, and preform Well Woman Care Visits.
 A Doula is a valuable support person that provides physical and emotional support.
 Doulas and Midwives have different roles and scopes of practice, but they make a great team!

 What if there is an emergency?